AndreasMarken/IT1901/userstories.md

 - Release date
 - Duration
 - Rating (1, 1.1, 1.2, ..., 10)
+- Watchlist (boolean: in or not in the watchlist)

 #### Movie-object operations
-- set and edit the title
-- set and edit the release date
-- set and edit the duration
-- set and edit the rating
+- Set and edit all attributes

 #### List-object attributes
-- A list consisting of Movie-objects, initially zero
+- A list consisting of Movie-objects, size initially zero

 #### List-object operations
 - Sort the Movie-objects contained in the list based on rating, title and duration